Day 14: Ballenas y Piedra

 Photo Credit: Amy Tucker, 2026

-I did not plan to see whales.
+I had no plan to see whales.

 The boat tour was about the island, about Coronado with its ancient volcanic stone rising from the sea like something too dramatic to be real.
 I wanted to see the geology.
 Wanted to understand how fire becomes stone, how destruction becomes foundation, how violence cooled into something that now holds life.